fabianoroberto/money-converter/README.md

 | :--------- | :---------------- | :--------------------------------- |
 | `dividend` | `string`          | **Required**.
 First operand of div |
 | `divisor`  | `string` or `int` | **Required**.
 First operand of div |

+## Usage

+After you create catalogs and articles, you can see results of yours API inserts into `/products` endpoint; also you can use math calculator APIs through `/calculator` endpoint.

 ## Authors